 Bastard Swords: Versatility and Power in the Middle Ages

-Bastard Swords , also known as hand-and-a-half swords, stand out for their perfect balance between power and maneuverability.
-Used mainly between the 14th and 15th centuries, these weapons could be wielded with one or both hands, making them a symbol of the evolution of medieval fencing.
-At Medieval Shop, we offer high-quality bastard swords, ideal for collectors and historical reenactments.
+Bastard swords , also known as hand-and-a-half swords, are notable for their perfect balance of power and maneuverability.
+Mainly used between the 14th and 15th centuries, these weapons could be wielded with one or both hands, making them a symbol of the evolution of medieval fencing.
+At Medieval Store, we offer high-quality bastard swords, ideal for collectors and historical reenactments.

 - Historical design : Replicas based on swords from the Late Middle Ages.